SGDInstitute/apollo/content/collections/pages/sgdinstitute/team.md

         content:
           -
             type: text
             text: "The Institute is governed by a board of directors, and our programs, resources, and operations are managed by the leadership team.
-Our humans include experienced advocates and graduate students in the higher education, financial services, marketing/communications, and information technologies fields.
+Our humans include experienced advocates, professionals, graduate students in the higher education, financial services, marketing/communications, and information technologies fields.
 We’ve helped organize\_"
           -
             type: text
             marks: